Updated

 - 4. What happens if I lose my motion?

-- before they are sentenced, or
+- before you are sentenced, or

 - within six months of a probationary sentence (as opposed to a jail or state prison sentence).1